Skip to main content

 Why do I keep mis-hitting the ball even though my swing feels fine?

-Mis-hits usually trace back to timing, footwork spacing, balance, or a grip mismatch rather than the swing shape itself — identifying which of these is recurring is the fastest path to fixing it.
+Mis-hits usually trace back to timing, footwork spacing, balance, or a grip mismatch rather than the swing shape itself.
+This means identifying which of these is recurring is the fastest path to fixing it.

 Related guides & benchmarks